"

 title ('sine function')

 linspace, sin, figure, plot, xlabel, ylabel, and title are all functions that are included in MATLAB.
 Some, like linspace, are actually written in ordinary MATLAB code, while others, like plot, are implemented in lower-level code.
-The latter type is called a built-in function.
+The former type is called a library function, and the latter type is called a built-in function.
 If there is no MATLAB function to perform a task, a user can write a user-defined function, which can be called from various programs just like any other function.

 Most function calls, like those in the previous example, have certain elements in common.
 The general form of a function call is